-These Celebrities Are Already Fans of BTS
+Your Handy Guide to BTS's Celebrity Friends

-The K-pop group BTS is currently one of the buzziest musical acts, with a fan “ARMY” of millions.
+The K-pop group BTS is one of the world’s buzziest musical acts, with its devoted fan ARMY of millions.
 As it turns out, some of those fans are stars themselves.
-And with BTS now presenting an award at the 2019 Grammys, it’s likely they’ll be rubbing shoulders with even more of their celebrity supporters.
+When BTS presented an award at the 2019 Grammys, they got a chance to rub shoulders with their celebrity supporters while seated right in the center of things; a few months later, BTS flew in to New York City for a performance on Saturday Night Live with host Emma Stone — who outed herself as a major fan as well.
+And that was just the beginning of a high-profile year that included numerous TV appearances and the 2020 Grammys, where they performed hit “Old Town Road” alongside Lil Nas X, Diplo, Mason Ramsey and Billy Ray Cyrus.

 Here’s a rundown of a number of the famous faces who have already shown their admiration for BTS, from talk show hosts like Jimmy Fallon to fellow pop stars like Shawn Mendes and Camila Cabello.